 Qualifying sectors

-MDEC defines DE Rantau for professionals in these broadly-defined digital sectors:
+MDEC defines the standard DE Rantau lane for professionals in these broadly-defined digital sectors:

 - IT / Software development